Jasig/ssp-data-importer/README.md

 # Password for connections to the db specified by ${batch.jdbc.url}
 # and ${batch.jdbc.user}.
 Must be allowed to execute both DML and DDL
 batch.jdbc.password=sspadmin

-#REPORTING
-# The subject/title of per-job reports.
-Use this to discriminate between
-# reports from mulitple deployments.
-batch.title=ssp_import

 #EMAIL NOTIFICATION
 # Activate email